 1. Later Series shapes introduced pre-1941/42; numbers 1 to about 68

-The majority of all Remued pieces found today come from this range.
+The majority of all Remued pieces found today display these shapes.
 Some production presumably took place during 1941/42 but most was post-war through to 1955.
 Production of this range was halted during the later war years 1942-45.

 Most shapes had appeared previously in the Early Series, but a few were completely new designs.

-In the immediate post-war years smaller shapes were thrown by junior potter Ted Angleton.
+In the immediate post-war years smaller shapes in the range were thrown by junior potter Ted Angleton.
 Larger shapes continued to be the work of Allan James.